Measurement-Based Care Platform for New Zealand Mental Health & Addiction Services

 Does HiBoop support the K10, Te Whatu Ora's mandated screener?

 Yes.
-The Kessler Psychological Distress Scale (K10) is natively integrated in HiBoop and is our recommended first-line assessment for New Zealand practitioners.
+The Kessler Psychological Distress Scale (K10) is deeply integrated in HiBoop and is our recommended first-line assessment for New Zealand practitioners.
 K10 scoring, trend tracking, and export formats are aligned with Te Whatu Ora national reporting requirements.
 PHQ-9, GAD-7, AUDIT, and 100+ additional instruments are also available.

 What pricing model works for New Zealand NGOs and PHOs?